 YOU are the wisest person concerning your own diet and what food and drinks you should consume, and not me or anybody else.
 We have lost our way in all this, and stopped trusting and looking for our own guidance, and honestly I don't know how we even decide what to eat anymore!
 They've demonized everything, for goodness sakes!
 Everybody has a different idea about what's right and it's getting worse by the day.
 I'm going to give you my opinion about kombucha and my years of experience with it, but I encourage you to test it out on your own body and make your own decisions.

-"Nobody can give you wiser advice than yourself"Marcus Tullius Cicero
+"Nobody can give you wiser advice than yourself."Marcus Tullius Cicero

-Kombucha Questions and Benefits
+Kombucha Questions And Benefits

 I stopped drinking kombucha for three months

 I've been drinking kombucha for almost two decades.
 During year two, I stopped drinking kombucha for three months because I, too, read an article online from someone supposedly in the know who thought it was bad for you.
 In those three months, some of my joint pain came back, I started feeling tired and sluggish in the late afternoons and I didn't have as much energy overall, and my hormones got out of whack, so I started drinking it again and all these symptoms went away.
 I saw it help my family, too, and it is the first thing we reach for when someone has a sore throat or feels tired and run down.
 The power it has to detoxify me and help balance my hormones is so noticeable, I simply couldn't ignore the help I received from drinking it.
 From my own self-experiments on my own body, I have found kombucha to be of great benefit for certain afflictions.
-Check out the 7 Reasons I have kombucha every day.

 Is Kombucha Alcoholic?